-Table 3: Estimates of biological parameters for the Campbell Island Rise southern blue whiting stock.
+Table 3: Estimates of biological p parameters for the Cam pbell Island Rise southern blue whiting stock.
+Estimates of Storogreat p and the camp source in the source in Side winning seven

 Fishstock Estimate Source

 1. Natural mortality (M)

-Males Females
+v Males Females

 Campbell Island Rise 0.2 0.2 Hanchet (1991)

-2. Weight = $a (length)^b (Weight)$ ght in g, length in cm fo ork length)
+2. Weight = a (length) ^b (Wei ght in g, length in cm fo ork length)

 Males Females

-a b a b
+а b а b

 Campbell Island Rise 0.00515 3.092 0.00407 3.152 Hanchet (1991)

 Note: Estimates of natural mo rtality and the length-w eight coefficients a re assumed to be t he same for the ot her stocks.
-Observed length-
+Observed length-at-

 Note: Estimates of natural mortality and the length-weight coefficients are assumed to be the same for the other stocks.
-Observed length-at age data are used for all stocks.
+Observed length-atage data are used for all stocks.

 Hanchet (1999) reviewed the stock structure of southern blue whiting.
 He examined historical data on southern blue whiting distribution and abundance, reproduction, growth, and morphometrics.
 There appear to be four main spawning grounds of southern blue whiting; on the Bounty Platform, Pukaki Rise, Auckland Islands Shelf, and Campbell Island Rise.
 There are also consistent differences in the size and age distributions of fish, in the recruitment strength, and in the timing of spawning between these four areas.
 Multiple discriminant analysis of data collected in October 1989 and 1990 showed that fish from Bounty Platform, Pukaki Rise and Campbell Island Rise could be distinguished on the basis of their morphometric measurements.
-The Plenary concluded that this constitutes strong evidence that 1260 fish in these areas return to spawn on the grounds to which they first recruit.
+The Plenary concluded that this constitutes strong evidence that fish in these areas return to spawn on the grounds to which they first recruit.
 No genetic studies have been carried out, but given their close proximity, it is unlikely that there would be detectable genetic differences in the fish between these four areas.